 Criteria for a Recommended Standard: Occupational Exposure to Benzene.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 74-137, (1974, July).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 74-137, (July 1974).
 Presents information collected by NIOSH to be used in recommending a standard for benzene and includes a discussion of worker exposure, biological effects, evaluation procedures, and possible control measures.

 Benzene (PDF).
 NTP classification: Known to be a human carcinogen

 Toxicological Profile for Benzene.
 Agency for Toxic Substances and Disease Registry (ATSDR), (August 2007).
 Includes links to information on health effects, chemical and physical information, potential for human exposure, and more.

 ToxFAQs for Benzene.
 Agency for Toxic Substances and Disease Registry (ATSDR), (August 2007).
 Answers the most frequently asked health questions about benzene.